 - Attach Hooks (optional)

-Hooks are handy, not just for keys, but sunglasses, masks, leashes and more!
+Hooks are handy, not just for keys but also sunglasses, masks, leashes, and more!
 I bought these hooks on a trip last summer.
 I loved their look.
 Upon installing them, I was in LOVE with them even more.
-Not only their simple look, but the ease of installing them.
-Having only one screw, makes them oh so easy to get straight!
+Not only their simple look but the ease of installing them.
+Having only one screw makes them oh-so easy to get straight!